-Liz Truss ‘to freeze energy bills for homes and businesses for at least four months’
+Liz Truss ‘to freeze energy bills for homes and businesses within days’

-Truss team reportedly working up ‘bold’ scheme that could see bills kept at current levels - but it could cost billions
+Truss team working up ‘bold’ loan scheme that could see bills kept at current levels

-Liz Truss is said to be considering a lengthy freeze on energy bills for homes and businesses in one of her first acts as prime minister.
+Tory leadership winner Liz Truss is understood to be considering a lengthy freeze on energy bills for homes and businesses in one of her first acts as prime minister.

-Reports vary that it could last anywhere between four months or until the next general election - which could still be two years away.

-Allies of Ms Truss have said the move would be ‘big and bold’ and could cost as much as £90 billion.

-Details could be set out as early as Thursday as the new administration seeks to reassure worried voters following a summer of political paralysis.
+The support package to freeze bills is expected to be announced as soon as Thursday and could cost the Treasury up to £90bn, according to reports.

-According to The Times, the plan would see the government subsidise the cost of gas bought by electricity generators and suppliers.
+The plan under consideration could see the government subsidising the extra cost of wholesale gas being bought by energy companies, according to The Times.

+Sir Iain Duncan Smith, a senior Truss ally, told the newspaper that up to £90 billion was “the sort of money that they may well be looking at”, adding: “There’s no time now to be small or narrowly targeted.”

+However, energy industry chiefs have suggested that the huge loans are repaid through levy on household bills once the worst of the crisis is over, according to The Telegraph.

+Labour’s deputy leader Rayner also said it would be “unfair” for working-class people to bear the brunt of any energy bill freeze that is brought in by Truss’s government.

+She told Good Morning Britain it appeared Ms Truss would “will bring in the energy freeze, which is what Labour has called for and that’s a good thing”, adding: “But to make working people pay for it when the gas and oil companies have made bumper profits would be completely unfair.”
-The Sun says a ‘massive taxpayer bailout’ would fund the initiative, which could see energy bills frozen at the existing level of £1,971.

-Currently households across the country are facing the gloomy prospect of energy bills rising to £3,549 as of October 1.
+The loan scheme could see energy bills frozen at the existing level of £1,971. energy bills rising to £3,549 as of October 1.
 The cap will be reviewed in January with experts warning it could top £5,000 without further intervention.

-Energy giants are said to be in talks with the Truss team about the details of the proposal.
+Energy giants are said to be in talks with senior figures in the Truss team about the details of the emergency proposal.

+Some reports suggest that the measure under consideration is a scheme to freeze bills for two years until the next general election in 2024.
+However, The Sun instead claims the freeze would be for “at least four months”.

+Business secretary Kwasi Kwarteng – set to be named chancellor – has suggested a support package could last for two years, saying support would help businesses and families “through this winter and the next”.

 Following her victory over Rishi Sunak, the new party leader will fly to Balmoral on Tuesday where she will be formally invited by the Queen to form a government.